-Lyft’s Los Angeles City Works Council Members Announced, Seeking Grant Applicants
+Lyft’s Los Angeles LyftUp Council Members Announced, Seeking Grant Applicants

-In March, we announced Lyft City Works, a major commitment to invest $50 million or 1% of profits—whichever is larger—to support local organizations in Los Angeles and other cities across the country with the goal of unlocking transportation access.
+In March, we announced how we would be supporting local organizations in Los Angeles and other cities across the country with the goal of unlocking transportation access.

 Starting immediately, the council is seeking LA-based non profits and grassroots organizations to apply for transportation grants.
-The awards will be distributed through Lyft’s Wheels for All, a program designed to support our communities through transportation.
+The awards will be distributed through LyftUp, our comprehensive effort to expand transportation access to those who need it most.

 “From policy makers to a Grammy Award winning singer, educators to entrepreneurs, chefs to Lyft drivers, with this group of leaders, we’ll achieve great impact in communities across Los Angeles.”